RafRomB/SynergyLMM/README.md

     #>   numDF denDF  F-value       nc     Power
     #> 1     1   317 13.77187 13.77187 0.9590544

-The red dot and the vertical line in the two plots on the right indicate the power result corresponding to the values assigned to `sd_ranef`, `sgma`, and `grwrComb`, respectively.
+The red dot and the vertical line in the two plots indicate the power result corresponding to the values assigned to `sd_ranef`, `sgma`, and `grwrComb`, respectively.

 The results demonstrate that the power increases as the residual and random effects variances decrease.
 Furthermore, the plot on the right